Seefaaa/aseprite-dmi/README.md

 This project is a DMI (BYOND's Dream Maker icon files) editor extension for Aseprite, a popular pixel art tool.
 It is built with Rust and Lua, and is designed to enhance the Aseprite experience by providing tools for editing and managing DMI files.

+## Warning

+Please note that this extension may cause Aseprite to crash under certain circumstances.
+Use it at your own risk.

 ## Download

 You can download the ready-to-use version of this extension from the [Releases](https://github.com/Seefaaa/aseprite-dmi/releases) page on the project's GitHub repository.